Extendability of differential forms via Cartier operators: Introduction

 \subsection{Extendability of the Cartier isomorphism and differential forms}

 Firstly, we provide a sufficient condition for the logarithmic extension theorem using the Cartier operator.
 Let $X$ be a normal variety over a perfect field of positive characteristic, $B$ a reduced divisor on $X$, and $j\colon U\hookrightarrow X$ the inclusion of the log smooth locus $U$ of $(X,B)$.
-We define locally free $\sO_U$-modules as follows:
+We define locally free $\sO_U$-modules by

-where $F_{*}d$ denotes the pushforward of the differential map by the Frobenius morphism.
-There exists an exact sequence
+for all $i\geq 0$, where $F_{*}d$ denotes the pushforward of the differential map by the Frobenius morphism.
+There exists the exact sequence